 This empowers operation teams to make maximum use of resources across their organization’s projects.
 However, it must be kept back in mind that this will demand a high transparency rate across the whole database cluster.

 With this practice, your resources can be run at 60-80% utilization.
 If any spike is observed towards 90% or above, it will result in throttling of lower-priority workloads.

 For example, high priority workload might be an issue in making a purchase, while low priority workload might be batch reporting processes.

 #3.
-Geo Distribution: Given the fact that most of the businesses are working at a global scale, it is a prerequisite for the organizations to have their data needs available around the world.
+Geo Distribution: Given the fact that most of the businesses are working on a global scale, it is a prerequisite for the organizations to have their data needs available around the world.

-The query of an end user from India shouldn’t have to incur the latency of connecting to servers in USA.
-With the close proximity of data centers, the real-time experience is enhanced to a greater extent.
-Moreover, the risk of outage is highly unlikely as there is no single point of failure.
+With the close proximity of data centres, the real-time experience is enhanced to a greater extent.
+Moreover, the risk of an outage is highly unlikely as there is no point of failure.

 Serverless database lets you replicate multiple datasets across the world without any additional tooling or custom developments.
 Various protocols embedded in the serverless database networking layer makes sure that it responds correctly to failures and performance degradation.

 #4.
 ACID Consistency: There is no way possible that we can compromise data accuracy over its real-time availability.
 In other words, we can’t afford the serverless database to sacrifice its transactional consistency for speed and scale.